Anticipated and almost fully here — A look at the Australia’s 5G rollout

 These locations have mobile 5G base stations.
 These base stations grant access to 5G capable mobile devices such as the Samsung Galaxy S10 5G and the HTC 5G hub; both devices now available for purchase on the Telstra network.

-The telco has made provisions for both phone, broadband and SIM only plans.
-Currently, there are three devices and one broadband device one can obtain from the network in order to use 5G services:
+The telco has made provisions for both phone, /sim-only-byo-plans/5G-home-wireless-broadband/ Currently, there are three devices and one broadband device one can obtain from the network in order to use 5G services: